29 Parkfield Road South, Didsbury, Manchester, M20 6DH T: 0161 438 2600 M: 07779 575816 E: email@example.com

 Choosing a Hypnotherapist

-Please be cautious about hypnotherapists who say they’re the leading hypnotherapist, the leading hypnotherapy centre or clinic or the best hypnotherapist in their area.
-These claims are meaningless – anyone can just say it!
+Please be cautious about hypnotherapists who say they’re the leading hypnotherapist, the leading hypnotherapy centre or clinic or the best hypnotherapist in their area, unless there is independent evidence .
+Just making a claim is meaningless.
+Anyone can just say it!
 Websites are not covered by the Advertising Standards Authority and a therapist can therefore make any claim they want to on their sites, without anything to back them up.
-If you say you’re the leading hypnotherapist it’s just advertising – NOT fact.
+It’s just advertising – NOT fact.

 Some sites also claim that only one form of therapy is effective and that others do not work.
 A good therapist however will be able to use a number of different approaches to suit you.
 This is sometimes called an “eclectic” approach.
 Any form of therapy is a personal relationship between therapist and client and what suits one client may not suit another.
 Your therapist needs to be flexible in their approach, rather than convinced that the only way is their way.

 It is important that you feel comfortable and safe with any hypnotherapist you choose.
 You should also check that they are qualified, registered and insured – in practice, the main hypnotherapy regulatory bodies will refuse to register any hypnotherapist who is not qualified, and insured and so if your therapist is registered with CNHC (the Complementary and Natural Healthcare Council), , the National Council for Hypnotherapy or the General Hypnotherapy Register (there are others but these are the main registers), you will have the security of knowing that your hypnotherapist is a properly trained professional.